Storage upgrades used to be a big deal—kind of like going in for surgery.

 Support-led Upgrades Will Still Exist!

 This new upgrade option doesn’t mean that support-led upgrades are going anywhere.
-Self-service FlashArray updates are about giving you the choice to perform non-disruptive upgrades on your own time.
+You can still schedule your support-assisted FlashArray and FlashBlade® upgrades directly in Pure1.
+Self-service FlashArray upgrades are about giving you the choice to perform non-disruptive upgrades on your own time.
 You and all of the other teams that were previously involved with storage upgrades will have more time to focus on other important tasks.

-For more detailed information on self-service updates with Pure1, check out the Pure1 documentation (Pure1 login required) and the Digital Bytes video we linked to earlier.
+For the latest detailed information on self-service upgrades with Pure1, check out the Pure1 documentation (login required).